Taxi!

-Taxi! is a 1932 American pre-Code film directed by Roy Del Ruth and starring James Cagney and Loretta Young.
+Taxi! is a 1932 American pre-Code crime drama film directed by Roy Del Ruth and starring James Cagney and Loretta Young.

 The film includes a famous, and often misquoted, line with Cagney speaking to his brother's killer through a locked closet door: "Come out and take it, you dirty yellow-bellied rat, or I'll give it to you through the door!"
 This line has often been misquoted as "You dirty rat, you killed my brother".

 Plot

 When veteran cab driver Pop Riley of the Independent Cab Company refuses to surrender his prime location outside a cafe where his daughter works, his taxicab is wrecked by a henchman from the rival Consolidated Cab Company, which is trying to dominate the taxi industry.
 When he sees that his cab has been destroyed, Pop shoots and kills the man.
 He is sentenced to prison, where he soon dies of poor health.

 Pop's waitress daughter Sue is asked by scrappy young cab driver Matt to lend moral support to a resistance movement of cab drivers who are also experiencing similar intimidation at the hands of Consolidated.
 Matt delivers an impassioned speech to his fellow drivers urging them to take action, but then Sue enrages Matt with her speech imploring the men to resist violence.

 Matt later has a change of heart and develops romantic intentions for Sue.
 They begin dating and compete in a foxtrot dance contest.
 Matt and Sue are married, and on their wedding night they visit a nightclub with Matt's brother Dan, where they are taunted by Buck Gerard, the man from Consolidated who is responsible for the attacks on the cab drivers.
 A fistfight ensues and Buck stabs and kills Dan with a switchblade.

 Matt refuses to inform the police who killed Dan in order that he might exact revenge himself.
 Sue warns Buck's girlfriend Marie that Matt is pursuing him.
 When Matt finds Buck, Sue and Marie keep him away from Buck long enough for the police to arrive.
 Matt fires a gun at the closet in which Buck is hiding, but Buck has fallen to his death from the closet window while trying to escape.

 Just as Sue is about to leave Matt, they reconcile.